Yebisu Garden Place Tower in Hot Summer

 By the way, I discovered one problem with Yebisu Garden Place Tower.
 Most observatories have maps on the windows.
 They give you a guide to know what buildings and landmarks are in view.
 This place doesn’t.
 So, if you are unfamiliar with Tokyo, you might be lost.

-• There are no large buildings near.
+- There are no large buildings near.
 The view has no obstructions.
-You’ll get a good idea of the layout of Tokyo.
+You get a good idea of the layout of Tokyo.

 Conclusion

 Summer poses problems for photographers, especially during daylight hours.
-But the haze and brightness won’t be unique to only one place.
-It will be citywide.
+But the haze and brightness aren’t unique to only one place.
+It’s citywide.

-So this article isn’t only about Yebisu Garden Place Tower.
+This article isn’t only about Yebisu Garden Place Tower.
 It is more about photographic conditions and how to approach them during that season.
 Yes, the sky can be hazy and bland.
-But you can get good photos if you know how to handle them.
+You can get good photos if you can handle the challenges.

 Camera body: Fujifilm X-T3